minhtrung1997/bioturing-first-test-lib/README.md

 A python library for my first test in BioTuring company 29/8/2024

-- Requirement: To get an overview of bioinformatics and assess your skills, please complete X problems within the "Bioinformatics Stronghold" section in Rosalind platform link: [Link to Rosalind: https://rosalind.info/problems/locations/].
+- Requirement: To get an overview of bioinformatics and assess your skills, please complete 40 problems within the "Bioinformatics Stronghold" section in Rosalind platform link: [Link to Rosalind: https://rosalind.info/problems/locations/].

-- To finish this, I decide to build a library repo, each items in a library solve a problem in Rosalind.
+- To finish this, I decide to build a library repo, each item function in a library solve a problem in Rosalind.
-- There are about 105 problems in the Bioinformatics Stronghold section
+- There are about 40 problems in Rosalind, ordered in `list_topic_order_1-40.tsv` file.
-- The library built in subsection from 1-105, divided into 5 sub-sections, each sub-section contains 21 problems.
-  - Subsection 1: Problem 1-21
-  - Subsection 2: Problem 22-42
-  - Subsection 3: Problem 43-63
-  - Subsection 4: Problem 64-84
-  - Subsection 5: Problem 85-105
+- Problems are solved in a Jupyter notebook, `test-notebook-problem1_40.ipynb`
+- The jupyter notebook import functions from `trung_bftl/problem_functions.py`.
+- The test files input are placed in `test-files` folder.
+- My account link in Rosalind: [Link to my account: https://rosalind.info/users/trungbioinformatics/](https://rosalind.info/users/trungbioinformatics/)